-Copyright in all material published in PELJ/PER vests in the author, provided that authors grant, by submission of their contributions, permission that their contributions may be shared and adapted without restriction.
-An author furthermore agrees that the same contribution may not be published elsewhere without the written permission of the editor.
+Copyright in all material published in PELJ/PER vests in the author provided that authors grant, by submission of their contributions, permission that their contributions may be shared and adapted without restriction.
+An author agrees that the same contribution may not be published elsewhere without the editor’s written permission.

 Anyone gaining access, electronically or otherwise, to a contribution published in PELJ/PER, may quote from such contribution, use the intellectual content thereof, share and adapt it, but subject to the following conditions:

 - you must give appropriate credit, provide a link and indicate if changes were made; and

 - the copyright of the author(s) may not be infringed in any way.

 Deposit Policy and Self-Archiving

 Please refer to the PELJ/PER policy on Sherpa Romeo.
 Authors can self-archive copies of their published contributions in any repository or on a personal website, subject to the following conditions:

 - Always upload the final version as published at https://perjournal.co.za/.